idaeyus/blog/TheSoftwareWeMake.md

 We ensure the base product is functional and hassle-free to use , but the true potential lies in how users make it their own.

+Also, read [A Word From The Founders -1](https://www.github.com/idaeyus/blog/blob/main/AWordFromTheFounders-1.md) , which is related to this article.

 We are not yet another software company .
 <b><i>The Software We Make</b></i> is different .